 The RICE exhaust stack gas velocity and volumetric flow rate was determined using USEPA Method 2 once during each test.
 An S-type Pitot tube connected to a red-oil manometer was used to determine velocity pressure at each traverse point across the stack cross section.
 Gas temperature was measured using a K-type thermocouple mounted to the Pitot tube.
-The Pitot tube and connective tubing were periodically leak-checked to verify the integrity of the measurement system.
+The Pitot tube and connective tubing were leak-checked prior to the test event to verify the integrity of the measurement system.